opheugene/combiner/README.md

 * **externalId**: the externalId value exists
 * **ordersCount**: which customer has more orders
+* **totalSumm**: which customer has more totalSumm
+* **customFieldsCount**: which customer has more completed customFields
 * **email**: the email value exists
 * **phone**: at least one phone number exists
 * **phoneExactLength**: the length of one of the client's phones is greater than or equal to a certain number of digits (use `--phoneExactLength` option to specify a number of digits)
 * **sourcePriority**: client source priority (use `--sourcePriority` option to specify priority of sources: `--sourcePriority=Excel=10,PrestaShop=8,Messanger=4`)
 * **createdAt**: an older client is more important
 * **moreData**: client with more fulfilled card is more important ('firstName', 'lastName', 'email', 'phones', 'birthday', 'address')
+* **hasChat**: the mgCustomers array exists.
+If all duplicates have mgCustomers array, customer with active channel is more important
+* By default: which customer have that field
+* CustomFields can be passed in format: ```customFields.field```: which customer have that field

 **Connection settings:**